 “All an industry needs to do is create some uncertainty,” Kevin Elliott, PhD, an associate professor at Michigan State University, who also spoke at the AAAS meeting, told Healthline.

 Sometimes the tainted research isn’t easy to spot.

 Earlier this month, a study was released that concluded lung inflammation was far less serious in e-cigarette smokers than it was in people who smoked regular cigarettes.

 The research was funded by British American Tobacco.

 Why would this organization fund a study that had negative results for regular cigarettes?
 Turns out the tobacco industry worldwide is getting into the e-cigarette market.

 In 1998, a British doctor named Andrew Wakefield published a study in The Lancet that linked autism to the measles, mumps, and rubella (MMR) vaccine.

-However, that study only included a small sample size of 12 individuals, and a number of conflicts were eventually uncovered involving Wakefield and his colleagues.
+However, that study only included a small sample size of 12 individuals, and a

 The Lancet retracted the study in 2010, but it still is quoted by some anti-vaccination organizations.

 In September 2012, a study was widely publicized that linked genetically modified corn and the herbicide Roundup to tumor growth.